robur-coop/miragevpn-spec/openvpn.md

 For the tls mode, only AEAD ciphers are supported, namely AES-128-GCM, AES-256-GCM, and CHACHA20-POLY1305 (configuration directive `data-ciphers`).

+### Terminology

+#### OpenVPN replay packet id - MirageVPN replay id

+OpenVPN defines a "replay_packet_id", which is a uint32 value, usually combined with another uint32 value, the timestamp.
+The purpose of this is that an attacker is not able to replay a packet to the client or server.
+The invariant is that the replay packet id must increase for each packet being sent.
+We use the term "replay ID" for the uint32 counter, and always treat the timestamp separately.

+#### OpenVPN packet id - MirageVPN sequence number

+OpenVPN defines the term "packet id" as a uint32 value which is part of every control packet (apart from acknowledgements).
+The purpose is to have a strict gap-free sequence of control packets (especially when using UDP and retransmissions are necessary).

+We use (due to confusion with "replay packet id") the term sequence number for this monotonically increasing number that is attached to control packets.

 ## Transport

 If TCP is used as transport, the header is prefixed by a two-byte length field.